 - Companies engaged in commercial, craft or agricultural activities

-- Businesses and Associations
+- Businesses and associations

-- Self-employed and professionals
+- Self-employed persons and liberal professions

 All of the following conditions must be met: